It's time to get into the holiday spirit! That means we want to know what alcohol goes in eggnog to make it holly jolly.

 When the holidays hit, it’s time to stock the fridge with eggnog.
 This creamy, nutmeg-sprinkled drink is a must this time of year.
 You can either have this classic drink as it is or whip up some delicious holiday-spirited recipes with eggnog.

-But if you’re serving up this treat at your holiday party or just sitting by the fire after a long day of Christmas shopping, you may be craving a little extra in your cup.
+But if you’re serving this treat at your holiday party or just sitting by the fire after a long day of Christmas shopping, you may be craving a little extra in your cup.
 That’s when you ask yourself what alcohol goes in eggnog anyway?

-What to Mix with Eggnog
+What Alcohol to Mix with Eggnog

 If you want to add a little holiday spirit to your glass, though, there are a few kinds of liquor that pair well with this seasonal sipper.